NICMx/Jool/en/usr-flags-plateaus.md

 Being the only one who has a grasp of what the problem is, the task of hacking a solution befalls on the NAT64.

 _J_ will realize that the problem exists by observing that it's trying to translate a ICMPv4 error with a zero MTU to ICMPv6, where that is illegal. _J_ does not have a way to know the MTU of the _r4-n4_ network so it has to guess.
-It does know that the rejected packet was 1500 bytes long, so it takes a look at `--mtu-plateaus` (whose default value is based on the following table) and picks the first plateau which would reject a 1500-sized packet:
+It does know that the rejected packet was 1500 bytes long, so it takes a look at `mtu-plateaus` (whose default value is based on the following table) and picks the first plateau which would reject a 1500-sized packet:

 	   Plateau    MTU    Comments                      Reference
 	   ------     ---    --------                      ---------